‘Hike Our Story’ in epic Kootenay Boundary challenge - Grand Forks Gazette

-A new hiking challenge launched in the Kootenay Boundary is motivating residents, as well as visitors, to get outside, explore local trails, have fun and win some prizes along the way.
+A new hiking challenge launched in the Kootenay Boundary is motivating residents as well as and visitors to get outside, explore local trails, have fun and win some prizes along the way.

 Their collective aim is to empower people through connectivity to nature and build an appreciation of Indigenous heritage.

-By the end of June, when the challenge has run its course, the hope is that all participants will have discovered new routes as well as the heritage behind them by walking in the footsteps of others who have come before.
+By the end of June, the hope is all participants will have discovered new routes and learned more about the heritage behind them by walking in the footsteps of others who have come before.

+READ MORE: Geocaching adventure marks 125 years of the City of Grand Forks

-With many local sponsors on board providing weekly prizes, it’s also hoped that Boundary businesses sponsoring the event will get a piece of the action and benefit from the subsequent footfall.
+With many local sponsors on board providing weekly prizes, it’s also hoped that Boundary businesses sponsoring the event will benefit from the subsequent footfall.

-“This initiative is going to put more boots on the ground and help increase the visibility of our local businesses and trails which are packed full of history as well as natural beauty,” says Melina Van Hoogevest, RDKB’s Recreation Supervisor at Grand Forks and District Recreation.
+“This initiative is going to put more boots on the ground and help increase the visibility of our local businesses and trails which are packed full of history as well as natural beauty,” said Melina Van Hoogevest, the District’s recreation supervisor at Grand Forks and District Recreation.

+“For many, walking is fantastic for mindfulness, can become a fitness catalyst, and provide ‘me time’, health benefits or an opportunity to socialize,” she added.

 Nine mini hiking adventures, varying in difficulty, length and terrain, span the team’s favourite trails in Christina Lake, Grand Forks and Phoenix.